paulfioravanti/mastering_bitcoin/README.md

 This repository contains example code related to the book [Mastering Bitcoin 2nd Edition][]
-([book Github repo][Mastering Bitcoin 2nd Edition Github repo].
+([book Github repo][Mastering Bitcoin 2nd Edition Github repo]).

-The code examples in the book are all in Python and C++, so I decided to port them to [Elixir](https://github.com/elixir-lang/elixir).
+The code examples in the book are all in Python and C++, so I decided to port them to [Elixir][].
 Since Elixir can't use third-party libraries outside of a mix project, each of the files referenced in the book (eg `rpc_example.py`) have been ported to an individual module (eg `MasteringBitcoin.RPCExample`) and their functions can be run inside an `iex` terminal.

 ## Setup